OpenMined/PySyft/docs/docs/markdown/_modules/syft.frameworks.torch.federated.md

 #### federate(workers)
 Add a method to easily transform a torch.Dataset or a sy.BaseDataset into a sy.FederatedDataset.
-The dataset given is split in len(workers) part and sent to each workers
+The dataset given is split into len(workers) parts and sent to each worker.

 #### fix_prec(\*args, \*\*kwargs)